Skip to content

 Possible side effects of CBD oil

-Like all prescription medications, CBD oil and other medicinal cannabis products do come with the risk of side effects, opens in a new tab.
+Like all prescription medications, CBD oil and other medicinal cannabis products do come with the risk of side effects.
 The extent of the side effects can vary from person to person, as well as by product and dosage.
 Typically, side effects from CBD products are more common with higher dosages, like the ones used to treat conditions like epilepsy, but they can be experienced regardless of the dosage.
 These side effects can include:

 • Difficulty concentrating and thinking